BME (with Honors), University of Florida; MME, Louisiana State University; DMA in Instrumental Conducting, University of Washington (Seattle).

 Before joining the University of Illinois School of Music, Dr. Moorhouse served on the faculty at Louisiana State University for over 20 years, where she was the recipient of LSU School of Music and several campus-wide awards for teaching excellence.
 While at LSU, she taught conducting, directed the LSU Symphonic Winds, and served as drill designer, auxiliary choreographer, co-director and teacher of record of the LSU Tiger Marching Band, one of a select few award-winning college marching bands in Division I universities.
 Under her leadership, the LSU Tiger Band received the Sudler Trophy (the "Heisman trophy" of college marching bands), and won the 2008 ESPN "Battle of the Bands" contest.
 She also served as director and administrator of the LSU Summer Music Camps.

 Dr. Moorhouse is active as a conductor, clinician, and adjudicator both nationally and internationally and her service to the band profession is a matter of record.
 Concert ensembles under her direction at two different universities have been featured at either national or regional conferences of the College Band Directors National Association and the North American Saxophone Alliance International Conference.
-She currently serves as Vice President of the prestigious American Bandmasters Association and will become the organization's second female president since 1928 in 2019.
+She currently serves as Vice President of the prestigious American Bandmasters Association and will become president in 2019.
 She is a past president and the current Executive Secretary of the National Band Association, the largest professional organizaton for bands, where she also serves as Editor of the NBA Journal.
 She is also a past President of the Women Band Directors International, where she is a recipient of the organization's "Silver Baton" and "International Golden Rose" awards for outstanding leadership and service to the music profession.
 Honored as a Member Laureate (member of international distinction) of Sigma Alpha Iota, the professional fraternity for women in music, Dr. Moorhouse is also a recipient of the "Diploma of the Sudler Order of Merit" from the John Philip Sousa Foundation in recognition of extraordinary service to the music community.
 She also serves as a member of the Sousa Foundation's Sudler Trophy Committee.
 The National Band Association has recognized her contributions to bands and band music on numerous occasions with the NBA Citation of Excellence, along with recent election to the National Band Association's Academy of Wind and Percussion Arts (AWAPA).
 She was the 72nd inductee to this honored academy of prominent musicians and educators.
 She is a member of the VIP community within the Division of Education at Conn-Selmer, and is also recognized in Grove Music Online.

 In addition to her conducting and teaching obligations, Dr. Moorhouse has several notable publication credits including research contributions to multiple volumes of both the Teaching Music Through Performance in Band (GIA) and A Composer's Insight–Thoughts, Analysis and Commentary on Contemporary Masterpieces for Wind Band (Meredith Music) series, along with other Meredith Music publications.